stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 3.02	(IG1)	Establish and Maintain a Data Inventory

 The implementation of Safeguard 3.02 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standards_ CM-12 and PM-5(1); and contributes to the defensive mitigation for _Standard_ RA-2.
+[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-302---establish-and-maintain-a-data-inventory)

 **Assessed Elements:**